AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module0/ex1.md

 The extension will also make it possible for you to:

 - Sign up for the tutorial
-- Track your progress by submitting completion of each module as indicated in [How is Completion Measured?](../../completion.md)

 ## 0.1.2 Install the Chrome extension